makerdao/auction-keeper/tests/manual/README.md

 and relevant smart contracts in `dss`.

 ## Starting a Testchain
 The included `docker-compose.yml` creates two containers from an image named `mcd-auction-testchain`.
+Two containers are needed because the keeper requires at least two peers.
 This testchain should be set up with meaningful `ttl` and `tau` values to facilitate testing without waiting eons for bids to expire.
 A smaller `bump` may be desirable for testing `flap` auctions, as it would take time for rates to accumulate on a fresh testchain.
-Two containers are needed because the keeper requires at least two peers.
-If the two containers do not connect with each other (each showing `0/25 peers` instead of `1/25 peers`), try restarting the containers.

-## Starting Keepers

-`start-[auction type]-keeper.sh` runs a keeper for a particular auction type.
-To test flip auctions for multiple collateral types, `start-flip-keeper.sh` could be split out into multiple files, or an argument added for the `FLIPPER_ADDRESS` for that collateral type.
-As-is, these scripts take two arguments:
-* *model* is the name of the script to serve as price model.
-Several fixed price model scripts are included, as documented below.
-* *id* is used merely to log output to different files for each keeper; the string is a component of the log file name.

-`model_[price].sh` scripts serve as fixed price models for the keeper.
-They are invoked directly by the keeper, and are not useful to execute explicitly.

-### Multiplexing Terminals
-Since keepers communicate with models using stdin/stdout, running in a terminal window is prudent.
-To run and monitor multiple keepers with `tmux`:
- * `tmux new -s auctions` to create a new session
- * `Ctrl-B %` and `Ctrl-B "` to split into the desired number of panes
- * `Ctrl-B :` with the command `select-layout tiled` to arrange panes meaningfully
- * To change to the appropriate directory and source the virtualenv, `Ctrl-B :` with the command `setw synchronize-panes on` is helpful.
+The testchain may be reset by stopping and deleting both containers.

 ## Testing Scenarios